jmcuneo/a3-persistence/README.md

 ## Express Middleware Packages
 -Express-Session
 This hands over managing the user sessions to the package, making it easy to authenticate and keep track of users.
+-Express-WS
+Used to allow the server to send client messages without needing the client to send a message first.

 ## Technical Achievements
 - **Tech Achievement 1**:I used express-session alongside mongodb to manage users, their mazes, and keep track of user sessions.